Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 47 active transport stops operating in Kalgoorlie - North, served by a mix of buses.
-These stops are covered by four individual routes, offering a total of 76 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 202 meters from the nearest stop.
+Transport analysis shows 47 active public transport stops in Kalgoorlie - North.
+These are served by buses on four different routes, offering a total of 76 weekly passenger trips.
+The accessibility is rated good, with residents located an average of 202 meters from the nearest stop.

 Frequently Asked Questions - Transport